James Martinez (actor)

-James Martinez is an American actor, known for his role as Alex Romero in season five of the Netflix series House of Cards, and Armando Salazar on the Hulu series Love, Victor.
+James Martinez is an American actor, known for his role as Alex Romero in season five of House of Cards, Armando Salazar in Love, Victor, and Angel Batista in the Dexter prequel series Dexter: Original Sin.

 Career

 Martinez portrayed series regular Jorge Sanchez in Gravity on Starz in 2010.
 In 2017, he appeared as Alex Romero in season five of the Netflix series House of Cards.
 Martinez portrayed Victor on the Netflix series One Day at a Time from 2017 to 2019.
 From 2020 to 2022, he starred as Armando Salazar on the Hulu series Love, Victor.
+In 2024, Martinez was cast as young Angel Batista in Dexter: Original Sin.